nyu-software-engineering/web-app-exercise/README.md

 The project must be submitted by pushing to the GitHub repository.
 The `main` branch will be considered the final code.

 Teams do not need to deploy the application to a server.
+It must simply work when run locally.